akashsdoshi96/ota-gan-mimo-ce/README.md

-Implementation of "Over-the-Air design of GAN Training for mmWave MIMO Channel Estimation"
+Implementation of "Over-the-Air Design of GAN Training for mmWave MIMO Channel Estimation"

 Link to arXiv Preprint: https://arxiv.org/pdf/2205.12445